Man printed out intimate texts from ex-girlfriend and left them in local pub

 “He has invaded all aspects of my life, from my home and family to my work and social life, there has been an invasion of privacy and a destruction of my peace.
 He has ruined the enjoyment of significant parts of my life.”

-Defence barrister Sinead Behan BL said her client bitterly regretted his actions towards the injured party and he had brought a sum of €3,000 in compensation as a gesture of his remorse.
+Defence barrister Sinéad Behan said her client bitterly regretted his actions towards the injured party and he had brought a sum of €3,000 in compensation as a gesture of his remorse.

 He had deliberately sought to undermine his victim in the most vile and vicious way by seeking to embarrass and shame her, leaving the documents with the personal text messages where he knew they would be found.

-Judge O Donnabain said taking all factors into consideration, he would impose a two-and-a-half year term but suspend it for three years on condition McCormack would have no contact directly or indirectly with his victim.
+Mr Ó Donnabháin said taking all factors into consideration, he would impose a 2½-year term but suspend it for three years on condition McCormack would have no contact directly or indirectly with his victim.

 He also ordered McCormack to remove himself immediately if he found himself in the same place as his victim, to pay over the sum of €3,000 as a token of his remorse to his victim and to continue with counselling.